Order, disorder and phase transitions in quantum many body systems

 \subsection{Schwinger-Dyson equation}

-The Schwinger-Dyson equation we are interested in is an identity relating the Taylor coefficients in $U$ of the current-current correlation $\hat K_{i,j}$, with the lower order Taylor coefficients of $\hat K_{i,\sigma}$, $\hat K_{j,\sigma'}$, $\hat K_{i,j,\sigma}$ and $\hat K_{i,j,\sigma,\sigma'}$.
+The Schwinger-Dyson equation that I want to discuss is an interpolation identity relating the current-current correlation $\hat K_{i,j}$ of the interacting model, with interaction strength $U$, to higher point correlation functions (such as current-current-density-density correlations) at interaction strength $U'$, where $U'$ is an interpolation parameter between $0$ and $U$.
 More general Schwinger-Dyson equations can be obtained along the same lines outlined below, for different multi-point correlations.